davidBelanger/torch-util/README.md

 # Packages #

 ## Preprocessing ##
+Check out exampleProcessing.sh for a well-documented example of how to call the data processing pipeline.
+This packages up command line arguments for a python script that makes lots os system calls.
 All of these commands are also depicted in `exampleProcessingCommands.sh`,  which preprocesses data completely in the shell.
 We perform the following steps:

 1. Construct 'domains' for features and for labels.
 A domain is simply a string to int mapping.
 This is constructed by taking an initial pass over the training data.
 Then, features that don't occur a minimum number of times are discarded.
 Finally, the string->int mapping is ordered such that frequent features have low int values (to improve memory locality).